apache/systemds/src/main/python/docs/source/api/operator/node/source.rst

 ..
 .. -------------------------------------------------------------

-Matrix
+Source
 ======

-A ``Matrix`` is represented either by an ``OperationNode``, or the derived class ``Matrix``.
+A ``Source`` is the action of importing method declarations from other DML scripts.
-Matrices are the most fundamental objects SystemDS operates on.
+This function allows one to define a function in DML and use it in the python API.

-Although it is possible to generate matrices with the function calls or object construction specified below, the recommended way is to use the methods defined on ``SystemDSContext``.
+Although it is possible to generate sources with the function calls or object construction specified below, the recommended way is to use the method defined on ``SystemDSContext`` called source to construct one using a path to the dml file to source.

-.. autoclass:: systemds.operator.Matrix
+.. autoclass:: systemds.operator.Source
     :members:

     .. automethod:: __init__